 Furthermore, replacing meals and snacks with shakes and bars, detox powders and juices is ultimately leaving the body deficient of real wholefood.
 Wholefood contains an abundance of nutrients and phytochemicals beyond comprehension of any supplement or shake.
 Of course juices will have more antioxidants than shakes and powders, but they are deficient in enough amino acids and essential fats to support the body’s detoxification processes on their own.

-Now I must put my hand up and say that as a practising nutritionist, I do use detoxification (or, as I prefer to call it, ‘gut rejuvenation’) within my clinic, however I choose from a wide range of options after thorough testing methods to ascertain what is the most appropriate for each person.
-The detox protocol is then used to compliment the right wholefood intake for an individual’s needs.
-Often this process needs to be approached with caution, and must always be done at the right time and at the right dosage for that person.
-If that person experiences discomfort or side effects they have a practitioner there to contact and guide them through the most appropriate steps.
+Now I must put my hand up and say that as accredited practising nutritionists at The JCN Clinic, we do support and assist detoxification within our treatment protocols, however we choose from a wide range of options after thorough testing methods to ascertain what is the most appropriate for each client.
+Any detoxification protocol is then used to complement the right wholefood intake for an individual’s needs.
+Often this process needs to be approached with caution, and must always be done at the right time and at the right dosage for that client.
+If that client experiences discomfort or side effects they have an accredited practitioner there to contact and guide them through the most appropriate steps.

 These currently popular diets include protocols such as cutting out carbs and eating high protein and high fats, or cutting out sugar altogether, or going raw vegan.
 Who on earth is right?
 Breathe my friend, because no one is right.
 The thought that one specific dietary approach can suit the masses is ludicrous.
 As aforementioned, just because a dietary approach suits one person’s constitution doesn’t mean it suits the next person.
 I’d say its generally a good rule of thumb to approach a suggested dietary protocol with caution if the person spouting off about it believes everyone will feel just like them by following their protocol of choice.